zacwoll/Pomodoro/README.md

 This is a pomodoro app that I'm trying to build this week, I thought I would take notes here while I think about how to structure this project.

 # Patch Notes
+## TODO  Just punch down from this list and link to it from here

+## v0.1.1 Patch update
+- Added time inside the circle
+- Added time constant, time left and time limit
+- corrected the some positions in the css, marked in comments

+## v0.1.0 Minor update

 - Added basic timer template for the timer, an svg with a circle element inside to draw a timer ring, indicating the passing time and add a span to show the remaining time value.
 This is my first push towards incorporating react.
 I couldn't encapsulate this html code and inject it without using javascript anyway, so it would be nice to encapsulate this code away as a React Component.
 - We added this css